peterheesterman/jsonist/README.md

 Add to your `Cargo.toml`:

 ```
-   … Fill this in
+jsonist = '0.0.1'
 ```

-Then in your code:
+Then in your code you can use it like this:

 ```
 extern crate jsonist;